Skip to content

 UNITS AND MEASUREMENT OF FORCE:

-Units of force can be deduced from Newton’s second law of motion which states that rate of change of momentum is directly proportional to the external force applied to the body.
+Units of force can be deduced from Newton’s second law of forces or second law of motion which states that rate of change of momentum is directly proportional to the external force applied to the body.

 Force = Mass x Acceleration